“Panda, please could you stop the car?”

 Arriving: Samdrup Jongkhar

 Bhutan’s oldest town – Samdrup Jongkhar (south-eastern Bhutan), is home to a border checkpoint between Guwahati (India) and Bhutan.
 (Indian nationals are prohibited from using this border to enter Bhutan.)
-Our group crossed the borders with no hassle, and stepped into Bhutan via this little town.
+Our group crossed the borders from India into Bhutan with no hassle.

 In the easy peace of typical evenings in eastern Bhutan, we chatted with Bhutanese schoolgirls heading home with their cute bamboo baskets (the baskets hold their lunchboxes, so cute!), spun prayer wheels at a temple, watched locals play at a dam, and took a walk at the locals’ market.